Dance

 The ballet troupe’s remarkable artistry was on full display at Friday’s opening-night performance of Tchaikovsky’s Swan Lake.

 The sold-out audience at the Capitol Theatre was treated to a superb production of this venerable and much-loved ballet.
-The performance by the principals … Read More
+The performance by … Read More

 Ballet West’s spirited “Nutcracker” returns for a welcome revival – Dec 11, 2023